Table of contents

+4. What is a Google Knowledge Panel?

 It is the box that shows up on search result pages consisting of information relevant to the search query.
 In case someone is searching for your business or a related query, the knowledge panel will display your business address, phone number, reviews, peak times, and more.

 However, there is no way to guarantee your business will show up in the Knowledge Panel.
 Google’s Algorithm looks at a variety of factors, notably relevance, distance, and the prominence of your business.
 To give you a greater chance, make sure to add as much information as possible to your My Business profile.

-5. What are the major features of Google My Business?
+5. What are the major features and benefits of Google My Business?

 Google My Business is a feature-rich platform, and like most other Google products, it too gets new updates and features on a regular basis.

-Here are some of its stand out features:
+Here are some of its stand-out features and benefits:

 Collect and respond to reviews: Once your business is listed on Google My Business, customers (with a Google account) can review and rate your business right from the search results page.
 It also lets you respond to these reviews publicly.
 The same will appear in your Google Maps listing too.